 Wendy is currently Matron for Nutrition and Quality at East Kent Hospitals University NHS Foundation Trust.
 Over the last four years she has been a founding member of the lead group for implementing Essence of Care and sharing best practice across the Kent Health Economy.
 She leads on nutritional issues throughout the Trust, but is also involved in leading improvements by embedding the concepts within the national programmes of Harm Free Care and the Productive Wards.

-Wendy has led Multi-disciplinary teams including patients and their representatives to describe the Nutritional Quality Strategy for East Kent Acute Trust, including setting up a Nutritional Steering Group and Operational Groups, ensuring clear lines of responsibility and accountability from Ward to Board.
+Wendy has led multi-disciplinary teams including patients and their representatives to describe the Nutritional Quality Strategy for East Kent Acute Trust, including setting up a Nutritional Steering Group and Operational Groups, ensuring clear lines of responsibility and accountability from Ward to Board.
 She is currently working with the Community Teams to describe and embed a cross-boundary nutrition strategy for East Kent.
-Wendy is leading Communications for BAPEN and will be focusing on both internal and external communications and working closely with Helen Lawn Associates, BAPEN’s new PR Media Company.
+Wendy is leading Communications for BAPEN and will be focusing on both internal and external Communications and working closely with Helen Lawn & Associates, BAPEN’s PR Company.

 Dr Trevor Smith, Honorary Officer: Data and measurement

-Trevor will lead on data and measurement for BAPEN; in addition to exciting developments within BANS, BAPEN is focusing on nutrition ward to board dashboard development and exploring national data collection options for measuring performance and quality improvements in nutritional care.
+Trevor leads on data and measurement for BAPEN; in addition to exciting initiatives within BANS, BAPEN is focusing on the development of a nutrition ward to board dashboard and is exploring national data collection options for measuring performance and quality improvements in nutritional care.